songjiang0909/awesome-knowledge-graph-construction/README.md

 ### Automated Semi-structured Approaches

-Triples are extracted automatically from semi-structured text (e.g., infoboxes in Wikipedia) via hand-crafted rules, learned rules, or regular expressions
+Triples are extracted automatically from semi-structured data via hand-crafted rules, learned rules, or regular expressions

 * YAGO: A Core of Semantic Knowledge [[paper]](https://www2007.org/papers/paper391.pdf)
 	* Brief introduction: Triples are automatically extracted from Wikipedia and unified with WordNet, using a combination of rule-based and heuristic methods.